Persistence of Results

-During this process, the excess fat tissue under the jaw is also removed and repositioned.
+During this procedure, excess fat under the jaw is also removed and repositioned.
 Therefore, it is very important to perform neck lift surgery correctly.
-If the neck strap is too tightly or excessively lifted, it may disturb your neck or may not appear symmetrical in proportion to your face.
-As a result, you may be disappointed rather than having a better-looking neck.
+Otherwise, if the neck strap is too tight or lifted excessively, it may make your neck feel uncomfortable or appear asymmetical when compared to your face.

-Mini-facelift or mini neck lift surgery is a smaller or more limited version of a full-face or neck lift surgery.
-In the mini neck and face-lift surgery, less skin is taken to stretch the cheek and neck.
-These are less aggressive operations.
-It is suitable for patients who have a small amount of sagging skin and who want to have larger effects than the filling.
-These procedures may be performed during the early processes of aging.
+Mini face lift or mini neck lift surgeries are a minor or more limited version of a full face or neck lift.
+In mini face and neck lift surgery, less skin is used to stretch the cheeks and neck.
+It is suitable for people who have a small amount of sagging skin and want a little more than the effects of fillers.
+These are procedures that can be performed in the earlier stages of aging.

 What Are the Risks and Complications?